 a restoration to the bluebird population levels of the 1800's is possible, and that the

-bluebird needs to be "saved".
-Actually, far from being a species in peril Eastern
+bluebird needs to be "saved."
+But as we've seen, far from being a species in peril

-Bluebirds are doing extremely well today compared to most birds, aided by their
+Eastern Bluebirds are actually doing extremely well today compared to most birds,

-toughness as a species, their devoted followers, some new habitat, and the growing
+aided by their toughness, their devoted followers, some new habitat, and the

-popularity of year-round supplemental feeding.
-Bluebirds are among the lucky few
+growing popularity of year-round supplemental feeding.
+Bluebirds are among the

-bird species whose future seems assured.
-Bluebird hobbyists must recognize that
+lucky few bird species whose future seems assured.
+Bluebird hobbyists must

-bluebirds never were and never are going to become truly abundant, and that having
+recognize that bluebirds never were and never are going to become truly abundant,

-better or worse, that will determine the population swings of bluebirds, swallows,
+activities, for better or worse, that will determine the population swings of

-Click HERE to take an Eastern Bluebird and Tree Swallow Questionnaire.
+Test yourself: Click HERE for an Eastern Bluebird and Tree Swallow Questionnaire.